Is Sleeping on the Floor Good for You?

 Results of this systematic review show that a mattress that is subjectively identified as a medium-firm mattress and is custom inflated (self-adjusted) is optimal for promoting sleep comfort, quality, and spinal alignment.

-Does it treat sciatica?
+Does sleeping on the floor treat sciatica?

 For those of you who don't want to bother Googling "what is sciatica?"
 I'll help you out with a quote from the Mayo Clinic: